 - ADSI provider – acts as an API layer behind other APIs, but can be also accessed directly to perform any task within the Adaxes ecosystem.

 - REST API – leverages the HTTP protocol for easy-to-build integrations that can be crafted using almost any programming language.

-- PowerShell module – lets you perform operations in Active Directory through Adaxes using the command line.
+- PowerShell module – lets you perform directory operations through Adaxes using the command line.